xJonJos/E-Commerce-App/README.md

-# eCommerceApp
+# E-Commerce-App
- eCommerce Platform with React Redux Node, Express and MongoDB
+ E-Commerce-App Platform with React Redux Node, Express and MongoDB